Seagate/cortx-experiments/S3/addb-low-write-256kb/README.md

   - requests that have total avg duration
   - requests that have each phase's duration close to phase's avg duration
 - Need a diagram of requests' queues - the number of requests in particular state during the time
+- Need to check with mero team if probable delete index could be removed now

 Conclusion: Additional research with help of mero is required